Vietnam.vn - Nền tảng quảng bá Việt Nam

 4.jpg

-The pure white pho noodles, freshly baked, are made from local Q5 rice.
+The freshly baked white pho noodles are made from local Q5 rice.
 Photo: HQ

-Currently, Ms. Yen has completed the application to participate in the province's Creative Startup Competition held in May 2024.
-Next year, she plans to expand her production facility and invest in more machinery to produce in large quantities to supply to customers.
+Currently, Ms. Yen has completed her application to participate in the provincial Creative Startup Competition, which will be held in May 2024.
+She plans to expand her production facility next year, investing in more machinery to produce larger quantities for her customers.

-Mr. Doan Cong Dao - Vice Chairman of Dien Phuong Ward People's Committee said that currently, there are 3 products in the locality that meet OCOP standards.
-Ms. Yen's dry pho product in Triem Dong 1 block is very promising and the family has applied to register for the province's startup idea competition.
+Mr. Doan Cong Dao, Vice Chairman of the Dien Phuong Ward People's Committee, said that currently there are 3 OCOP-certified products in the locality.
+Ms. Yen's dried pho product in Triem Dong 1 neighborhood is very promising, and her family has submitted an application to register for the provincial startup idea competition.

 In recent times, the locality has always researched and guided pho production facilities, carpentry, bronze casting... to complete registration procedures and encouraged local development to bring more and more products to the market.
 "Mrs. Yen's pho production facility not only enriches her family but also creates jobs for many local workers, which is also a good thing," said Mr. Dao.